AdaCore/training_material/courses/ada_essentials/146_storage_pools/02-storage_pools.rst

   * :ada:`Storage_Address`

-    * For :ada:`Allocate` - location in memory where access type will point to
+    * :ada:`Allocate` - location in memory where access type will point to
-    * For :ada:`Deallocate` - location in memory where memory should be released
+    * :ada:`Deallocate` - location in memory where memory should be released

   * :ada:`Size_In_Storage_Elements`